Skip to content

-Six worked examples, all shipped as-is in the repo under examples/.
-Each section below quotes the interesting bits; follow the links for the full manifests (the examples include namespace scaffolding, illustrative ConfigMaps/Secrets, etc.).
+Worked examples drawn from the patterns shipped in examples/.
+Each section below quotes the interesting bits; follow the links for the full manifests (the example files include namespace scaffolding, illustrative ConfigMaps/Secrets, and the projection.sh/projectable: "true" annotation on every source).

 File: examples/configmap-fan-out-selector.yaml